cyberxploithausa/Python_Tutorials/README.md

 # Python_Tutorials

-In this repo, we added nultiple projects which
+In this repo, we added multiple projects which
 Includes:

 --> Python Database